dotnet/runtimelab/src/docs/binding-functions.md

 - Global - not attached to any type
 - Instance - methods that have an implicit extra argument in the self register for accessing instance variables and functions
 - Static - methods that have no implicit extra argument but can access static variables and static functions
 - Class - methods that have an implicit extra argument in the self register which is the type metadata for the class.
 Class methods can be overridden in subclasses.
-It appeared that Apple's intent was to make the type metdata object more of a first class object, but support for other things that might make class methods more useful like class fields are not there, but you can make computed variables.
+It appeared that Apple's intent was to make the type metadata object more of a first class object, but support for other things that might make class methods more useful like class fields are not there, but you can make computed variables.

 Within these set of method types there are several variations that are common to the function classes: